Why is Everest Base Camp Trek So Popular

 Everest Base Camp with various side trips for Acclimatization

 Interested and energetic people can hike up above Namche Bazaar facing birds’ eye views of the Namche Bazaar.
 Then walk to Everest View Hotel, the first-ever luxury hotel ever built around Khumbu as well as around the world.
-Which is at the height of 3,880 m high, enjoy a refreshing moment having a cup of coffee with a grand vista.
+Which is at a height of 3,880 m high, enjoy a refreshing moment having a cup of coffee with a grand vista.
 Overlooking views of Mt.
 Everest and Ama Dablam amidst lovely forest surroundings lined with pines and rhododendron trees.

 For a longer day hike visit the Khumjung and Khunde villages, located on a glacial valley, a nice quant village.
 Larger than Namche Bazaar with an old monastery treasure the scalp of a Yeti.
 Trekkers can witness the ginger-colored Yeti scalp kept in a glass box, after a tour of the Khumjung monastery.

 Walk up to Khunde village close to Khumjung, but higher where one can visit the Khunde hospital.
 The first and only medical post a small hospital around Khumbu and Everest region, built by Edmund Hillary Foundation.
-Enjoy the super panorama of snow-clad peaks that outlines the Khunde and Khumjung villages.
+Enjoy the super panorama of snow-clad peaks that outline the Khunde and Khumjung villages.

 The scenic trail to Everest Base Camp